 The component button corresponding to the mode you're in flashes when the remote batteries are low and you press a button on the remote.
-Also, a message might appear on the TV screen and disappear within a few seconds.
-Press CLEAR and replace the batteries to remove the message.
+A warning banner may also appear on the screen when you press a remote button and your batteries are low.